farhad-dalirani/Thermal-Camera-Vehicle-Detection-Tracking-Counting/README.md

 This project aims to detect various types of vehicles using thermal cameras installed as surveillance sensors in streets.
 It employs a tracking-by-detection scheme to track the detected objects and subsequently counts the number of unique objects passing through each user-defined polygon.

 ### Object Detection
-For object detection, we utilized `YOLO-NAS` fine-tuned on the `aauRainSnow` dataset.
+For object detection, we utilized `YOLO-NAS` fine-tuned on the `aauRainSnow` dataset ([[Download Link](https://www.kaggle.com/datasets/aalborguniversity/aau-rainsnow)][[License Link](https://creativecommons.org/licenses/by/4.0/)]).
 Codes for generating the appropriate YOLO annotations from the dataset and training the object detector are included.
 Additionally, the trained weights are also provided.

 ### Multi-Object Tracking
 For multi-object tracking, we utilize `SORT` (Simple, Online, and Real-time Tracking of multiple objects), which has demonstrated promising results in this task.